department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/research-plan.md

 ### Screener questions
-1. Do you consider yourself to have a vision impairment?
+1. Do you need assistive technology to use your phone such as VoiceOver on an iPhone, TalkBack on an Android device, or JAWS on a computer?
 (Proceed to next question if yes)
-	* Do you need assistive technology to use your phone, such as VoiceOver on an iPhone or TalkBack on an Android device?
-(Answer should be yes to satisfy criteria for screen reader users)
+	 * Are you able to join the Zoom session using this assistive technology?
+(Answer should be yes to satisfy criteria for screen reader)
-	* Do you normally need to resize font or use a magnification tool to see your screen when you are using the internet?
-(Answer should be yes to satisfy criteria for font size/magnification)
+2. Do you normally need to resize font or use a magnification tool to see your screen when you are using the internet?
+(Proceed to next question if yes)
+	 * Are you able to join the Zoom session using the tools you need to see your screen?
+(Answer should be yes to satisfy criteria for zoom magnification/font resizing)

 ### Additional instructions
 ALL participants must have a smartphone and are willing to complete their interview that device.
 They also need to: